 Who am I, and why should you hire me?

 I specialize in large-scale IP/MPLS SP and enterprise networking, but hey, bits are bits.
-I enjoy a steep learning curve in a challenging environment, and excel at documenting the undocumented, seeing the big picture, and leading from the front.
+I enjoy a near-vertical learning curve in a challenging environment, and have as of late been interested in cloud networking, network security, and network automation.
+I excel at documenting the undocumented, seeing the big picture, and leading from the front.

 You can always read my resume so I won't go into that here.
 Some of the things I've done in my career of which I'm particularly proud: